Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 Maret 2025 14.24.54 UTC
+- WIB: Kamis, 27 Maret 2025 15.33.05 UTC
-- WITA: Kamis, 27 Maret 2025 15.24.54 UTC
+- WITA: Kamis, 27 Maret 2025 16.33.05 UTC
-- WIT: Kamis, 27 Maret 2025 16.24.54 UTC
+- WIT: Kamis, 27 Maret 2025 17.33.05 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

 Kategori: nature